Coldog2333/pytoflow/README.md

 What's more, you can describe it as the python version of the TOFlow presented there ->  [toflow](https://github.com/anchen1011/toflow)

-*Note*: There are still some TODOs work should be done now, it is welcome to create a pull request to improve this repository.
+**Note**: There are still some TODOs should be done now, it is welcome to create a pull request to improve this repository.
 Let's make it better for fun and application!

 ## Video Demo